chainstack/docs/docs/platform/view-node-resources-allocation.md

 * Node — the CPU, memory, and storage allocated to your Arbitrum node.

+Optimism:

+* Node — the CPU, memory, and storage allocated to your Optimism node.

 NEAR:

 * Node — the CPU, memory, and storage allocated to your NEAR node.